top of page

 Program Description

-The GS8 cycle begins in May when filmmaker registration forms and posters are distributed throughout the Duwamish Valley, calling for people who are interested in learning how to make and share Super 8 films.
+The GS8 cycle begins in Spring when filmmaker registration opens, and posters are distributed throughout the Duwamish Valley, calling for people interested in learning how to make and share Super 8 films.

-Anyone can apply, regardless of film-making knowledge and all completed films with appropriate content are included on the website.
+Anyone can apply, regardless of filmmaking knowledge.
+All completed films with appropriate content are included.
 The registrants pay a fee that covers the cost of their film, processing, and a modest amount towards program costs, however they may opt for subsidized or scholarship rolls on the basis of need.

-Completed films are uploaded to the GS8 website, and the community voted for the favorites to be screened at the film festival.
-At this film-screening event, attendees are asked for a suggested donation, however no one is turned away for a lack of funds.
+Completed films are screened at the film festival in September.
+At the big film-screening event, attendees are asked for a suggested donation, however no one is turned away for a lack of funds.

 The intention of GS8 is to create a shared experience, inclusive of all community members, in an effort to build a vibrant, tolerant, and compassionate Duwamish Valley community.